goabstract/Marketing-for-Engineers/README.md

 Influencer marketing is a type of marketing that focuses on working with opinioon leaders to drive a brand's message\product\service to the larger market.

 ## :cat: Marketing for Product Hunt Launch
-Product Hunt is a place to discover, share, and geek out about new products in tech.
+Product Hunt (PH) is a place to discover, share, and geek out about new products in tech.
 Submiting your product there is a good way to appear in front of journalists, tech people and fellow makers.
 After submission, the product will participate in the daily race.
 The race starts PST 00:00 and finishes PST 23:59.
 You have to get as many upvotes and comments as you can by the end of the day! :trophy: The most successful products appear on the Homepage and can get many honest feedback, downloads, users and PR buzz.

 [Basic rules on Posting](https://help.producthunt.com/posting): how to post or comment, how to ask for support, how to get to the homepage.

+:scream: Successful PH launch takes a lot of preparation, promotion during the launch (24h) and follow-up work.
+These guides will help you:

+* [Launching on Product Hunt: what works and what doesn’t [guide & case study]](https://hackernoon.com/launching-on-product-hunt-what-works-and-what-doesnt-guide-case-study-776c77d56e26) by 3D modeling app startup, who lauhcned on Product Hunt in December 2016.
+These folks have not typical "sweet product for startup audience" and their launch was "so-so" useful.
+I encourage you to think about resources you will invest in PH launch versus possible outcome!

 Useful tools:
 * [Notify](https://notify.ly/) notifies you in Slack when your startup is mentioned online.
 That helps you to answer\react quickly if somebody talks about your product (feedback, question).